Hashomer Hatzair: Growth and the Holocaust

 After the war, the movement was involved in organizing illegal immigration of Jewish refugees to Palestine.
 Members were also involved in the Haganah military movement as well as in the leadership of the Palmach.

+After World War II, the movement was largely Stalinist into the 1950s and in 1953 cancelled its Purim festivities due to Stalin's death.
+Support for Stalin and the Soviet Union began to wane in 1952 as a result of the Slánský trials which targeted Jewish leaders in the Communist Party of Czechoslovakia in a series of show trials, and also resulted in the arrest, torture and four-and-a-half year imprisonment of Mapam official Mordechai Oren while he was visiting the country to intervene in support of two local Hashomer Hatzair members who had been arrested and falsely accused.

 Present

 Hashomer Hatzair continues as a youth movement based in Israel, and operates internationally.
 In Europe, North and Latin America, as well as in Australia, Hashomer Hatzair organizes activities and camps (machanot) for the youth.
 Activities are still ideological, but over time have been adapted to the needs of modern communities, vastly different from the context in which Hashomer Hatzair was created.

 The movement has more than 7,000 members worldwide (excluding Israel) running weekly youth activities and camps in Germany, Canada, the United States, Mexico, Venezuela, Brazil, Argentina, Uruguay, Chile, France, Belgium.
 Austria, Italy, Switzerland, Netherlands, Hungary, Bulgaria, Belarus, Ukraine, Australia and Poland.